 The Brian Chesky moment

-As we got busy in turning around our business with a couple of more customers; our first consumer returned angrily.
+As we got busy in attempting to turn around our business with a couple of more customers; our first customer returned angrily.
 She begun pounding us with details on where we were screwing up.
 In this fit of irritation, she mentioned a festival that happened to be on that particular Saturday.

 The Rocket ship

 We immediately diversified our product categories to both ghee and diyas.
-In light of the new information about the festival, we took a step further and experimented with a hypothesis that a fully ready to light diya might sell more.
+In light of the new information about the festival, our core insight of people needing ghee became sharper.
+We took a step further and experimented with a hypothesis that a fully ready to light diya might sell more.
 And it did!
 Hence, we quickly shut down our original product of direct raw materials and focused on a packaged diya (bundled with a matchbox).
 My third partner S negotiated with a woman selling prayer material in a nearby stall to become our supplier (purely on credit and good faith).

-As our consumer demand shot up, we soon ran out of ghee.
-With S stuck fulfilling the remaining materials, I had to run barefoot to the nearest ATM to withdraw cash and replenish the ghee from the nearby store.
+As our consumer demand shot up, we soon ran out of ghee and credit.
+With S stuck trying to fulfill the remaining materials, I had to run barefoot to the nearest ATM to withdraw cash and replenish ghee from the nearby store.
 Running barefoot (against the cold wind of Bengaluru November for approx 500m) as people stared at me is a moment that’s made it to the bucket list of all the crazy stuff I have ever done! 😀

 I kept interviewing customers in parallel to figure out insights that not only solved further pain points, but in turn also impacted conversion metrics and ultimately business metrics (gross margins and revenues).
 This customer centric mindset helped us nail superior profits in the closing hours of our experiment, as we discovered that customers wanted paper napkins to clean their hands after using ghee filled diyas.
 The insight was additional value as we turned something as simple as paper napkins into premium pricing for our product, and minted even more profits.